 - Bath House

 - Creek side access

 - Community Fire Pit

-Located 19 minutes from DMRA in Butler, TN.
-They offer cabin rentals, luxury tent site, RV sties with dedicated water and sewer hook ups, and primitive Tent sites.
+- Roan Creek Campground– Located 19 minutes from DMRA in Butler, TN that connects to the far end of DMRA trail 1.
+They offer cabin rentals, luxury tent site, RV sties with dedicated water and sewer hook ups, and primitive tent sites, which amenities such as:

 - Public Bath House